toucansites/try-o-template/contents/posts/new-navigation/index.md

 ---
 type: post
 title: Create a custom page in navigation
-description: This guide will walk you through how to create a custom page in navigation
+description: This guide will walk you through how to create a custom page and add it to the navigation menu
 publication: 2025-01-15 00:00:00
 tags:
   - content